 I like to keep things simple, so daily foot soaks were out.
 Then I read about oil of oregano, which is a natural antifungal that cures yellow toenails.
 This seemed like an easier and safer option since tea tree oil and clove oil can be strong.

 I must admit I wondered for several weeks if my nifty home remedy would work.
 My toenail fungus was very well established.

 At one point I thought the nails were pulling away from the nail bed, but actually that was a good sign.
-The new growth coming in was not nearly as thick, but it was healthy and very much intact.
+The new growth was not nearly as thick, and it was definitely healthy.

-The hard part about trying to cure yellow toenails is waiting.
+The hard part is waiting.
 Toenails take about four times longer to grow than fingernails, and it can be a year to a year and a half before a toenail has fully grown.